Nikarshu/manga_botto/README.md

 `CHANNEL` - [Optional] Create a new channel (public), copy username wihtout t.me/

-`DATABASE_URL_PRIMARY` - [Optional] Will be used as database url.
+ - [Optional] Will be used as database url.
 If not given heroku database will be used instead.
 Get this value from [Elephantsql](https://elephantsql.com/)

 ## Deploy